Difference Between Collection and Collections in Java

 Table of Contents:

-What is Collection in Java?
+What Is the Collection Interface in Java?

 Collection in Java is the root interface in the Java Collections Framework (JCF).
 It provides the fundamental methods for manipulating a collection of objects in Java.
 It is a template for common data structures like List, Set, and Queue.
 The Collection interface in Java does not have any implementations of its own.
 It provides standard methods, like add, remove, contains, and size.
 All of which are implemented by ArrayList, HashSet, and LinkedList.